joeyklee/aloha-r/README.md

 	m =  addProviderTiles(m,"Stamen.Toner", group = "Toner")
 	m =  addProviderTiles(m, "Stamen.TonerLite", group = "Toner Lite")

-We can now add in our layer toggle control using the **addLayersControl()** function - notice baseGroups are our tileLayers and the ouverlayGroups are our data layers:
+We can now add in our layer toggle control using the **addLayersControl()** function - notice baseGroups are our tileLayers and the overlayGroups are our data layers:

 	m = addLayersControl(m,
                      baseGroups = c("Toner Lite","Toner"),